MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/navteqna.md

  **Query Example**

  The following query example queries for banks within 5 kilometers of the specified latitude and longitude.
-The query key you use can be any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
-For complete information about querying a data source, see [Query API](../spatial-data-services/query-api2.md).
+The query key you use can be any Bing Maps Key.
+For complete information about querying a data source, see [Query API](../spatial-data-services/query-api.md).

 ```
 http://spatial.virtualearth.net/REST/v1/data/f22876ec257b474b82fe2ffcb8393150/NavteqNA/NavteqPOIs?spatialFilter=nearby(40.83274904439099,-74.3163299560546935,5)&$filter=EntityTypeID%20eq%20'6000'&$select=EntityID,DisplayName,Latitude,Longitude,__Distance&$top=3&key=anyBingMapsKey